Skip to content

 How to use a redirection URI template for an OAuth 2.0 client

-1. Philosophy of the redirect_uri template
+1. Purpose of the redirect_uri template

 2. The redirect_uri template format